zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

     ![The Download button is highlighted on the Data Migration Assistant download page.](media/dma-download.png "Download Data Migration Assistant")

-    > **NOTE**: Versions change frequently, so if the version number you see does not match the screenshot, download and install the most recent version.
+    > **Note**: Versions change frequently, so if the version number you see does not match the screenshot, download and install the most recent version.

 2. Run the downloaded installer.